In our mini-series of pet tarantula types, many types of Mexican spiders have been covered. This article will focus on the Mexican Fireleg Tarantula!

 In this guide, you’ll learn all about Brachypelma boehmei, from optimal habitat requirements to the best feeding sources.

-Mexican Fireleg Tarantulas, also known as Brachypelma boehmei in scientific circles, are a member of the family Theraphosidae and are among the most popular tarantulas kept as pets.
+Mexican Fireleg Tarantulas, also known as Brachypelma boehmei in scientific circles, is a member of the family Theraphosidae and are among the most popular tarantulas kept as pets.

 Native to Mexico, these tarantulas get their name from their unique coloration, which includes vibrant hues of red on the legs and abdomen.